omercankoc/swift-handbook/Sources/Properties.md

 ```

 ### Lazy Stored Properties
-It is a feature that has no value until first use.
+It is a property that has no value until first use.
 They cannot be used with immutable (let) and computed properties.

 ```swift
 struct User {